genesisdotnet/genesis/README.md

 help      We'll try to

-clear     Sets Populator and Generator (to be changed) to null exit      Exit the app or currently scoped ITaskExecutor
+clear     Sets Populator and Generator (to be changed) to null exit      Exit the app or currently scoped IGenesisExecutor

 scan      Scan the filesystem for Producers and Generators within assemblies status    Display information about the configuration

-pop       Scope to a Populator gen       Scope to a Generator scope     (Soon) Manipulate an ITaskExecutor's Config property
+pop       Scope to a Populator gen       Scope to a Generator scope     (Soon) Manipulate an IGenesisExecutor's Config property

-go        Execute the current configuration. exec      (Soon) Execute an ITaskExecutor by alias (Populator or Generator)
+go        Execute the current configuration. exec      (Soon) Execute an IGenesisExecutor by alias (Populator or Generator)

 update    Eventually download latest and restart
 ```